Level 5 Early Years Lead Practitioner Apprenticeship

 You must have access to a lead practitioner role within an early years setting.

-English & Maths – Apprentices without level 1 English and maths will need to achieve this level and apprentices without level 2 English and maths will need to take the tests for this level prior to taking the end-point assessment.
+English & Maths – Apprentices aged 16-18 years old without level 2 English and maths will need to achieve this level.
+Apprentices aged 19 years old and above without level 2 English and/or Maths will need to work towards and attempt the exams for this level prior to taking the end-point assessment.
 For those with an education, health and care plan or a legacy statement, the apprenticeship’s English and maths minimum requirement is Entry Level 3.
 A British Sign Language (BSL) qualification is an alternative to the English qualification for those whose primary language is BSL.

 Apprenticeships

-While working as an apprentice you are entitled to the National Minimum Wage, £6.40 per hour for apprentices.
+While working as an apprentice you are entitled to the National Minimum Wage, £7.55 per hour.

 Apprentices aged 19 and over, and not in their first year of their apprenticeship are entitled to the National Minimum Wage for their age group.